wilsonliaows/docs/connectors/active_directory/scheduled_trigger.md

 ---
-title: Workato connectors - Active Directory Scheduled query trigger
+title: Workato connectors - Active Directory Scheduled entry search trigger
 date: 2018-05-08 06:00:00 Z
 ---

-# Active Directory - Scheduled query trigger
+# Active Directory - Scheduled entry search trigger

 ## Scheduled entry search using search filter
 This trigger picks up entries that match a specified search filter.
 Entries are processed as a list of a specified batch size.
 It checks for entries based on the specified schedule.